Brunel-Visualization/Brunel/gallery/src/main/webapp/docs/Brunel Documentation.md

 completely override any other definition.
 So if you do `style('* {fill:blue}')` it will turn all of brunel blue...
  * SVG CSS is used, so we do not use "color" for color -- instead use "fill" or "stroke"

+Brunel also extends these CSS defintions with `size`, which allows you to set the size of SVG elements, and `label-location`, which can be defined for either an element or a label, and allows you to change where a label is located relative to the shape.
+The valid values are: `left, right, top, bottom, middle` .

 <!-- examples -->